Navigating the UK’s Driving Test Backlog: Insights from 2019–2025 Data

 Start with short trips on familiar roads, and gradually extend your drives as your confidence grows.
 Consider driving during quieter times of the day.

-Regularly service your car, keep your tires properly inflated, and address minor issues before they become major problems.
+Regularly service your car, keep your tyres properly inflated, and address minor issues before they become major problems.
 Learning basic car maintenance can also save money.

 Defensive driving involves anticipating potential hazards and being prepared to respond to them.
 It is important because it can prevent accidents and improve your overall safety on the road.